 Quick Response grants

-Quick Response grants provide funding to support community organisations to implement and develop one-off projects that benefit and engage the Moreland community through community-led initiatives that fall outside the annual Project grant and Celebrating Place Grant timelines.
+Quick Response grants provide funding to support community organisations to implement and develop one-off projects that benefit and engage the Moreland community through community-led initiatives that fall outside the annual Project grant timelines.
+Applications must be submitted at least four weeks prior to the planned activity beginning.

 Projects that increase participation, encourage volunteering, provide leadership opportunities and increase learning and skill development are encouraged.